avtomat-hub/avtomat-hub.github.io/_aws/actions/ec2/delete_volumes.md

 ### Output

-Returns a `list` of deleted volume IDs:
+Returns a `list` of volume IDs that failed the deletion:

 ```python
 ['vol-1234567890abcdef0', 'vol-abcdef1234567890']